What we learned from Seahawks coach Pete Carroll on Wednesday

 Seahawks get John Ursua back on practice squad

-The Seahawks learned Wednesday that Ursua had cleared waivers and quickly re-signed him to the practice squad — he took part in Wednesday’s practice.
+The Seahawks learned Wednesday that Ursua had cleared waivers and re-signed him to the practice squad.
+He took part in Wednesday’s practice.

-Carroll gave a somewhat vague answer about Tuesday’s move to waive Ursua and promote Penny Hart off the practice squad to the 53-player roster in a swap of receivers.
+Carroll gave a vague answer about Tuesday’s move to waive Ursua and promote Penny Hart off the practice squad to the 53-player roster in a swap of receivers.

 “We’re really excited about Penny getting a chance to be on the roster,” Carroll said.
 “We love Johnny, too, and it’s just concerns going through the final releases and stuff like that.
 There’s concerns, you know, going through the final releases and stuff like that that we went through, and it just turned out this way.”